-Welcome to the final part of my countdown.
+Welcome to the final segment of my countdown.
 If you’d like to check out part one first, click here.
 Otherwise, enjoy!

 10. ‘Grit: The Power of Passion and Perseverance‘ by Angela Duckworth (2016).
 Goodreads star rating = 4.08/5.

-If you are not overly gifted or talented at something it is not the end of the world.
-What is important is knowing what you need to do to get better (through learning, coaching, deliberate practice and feedback), and then putting in the hard yards in whatever it is that truly interests you.
-If the long-term goal inspires you and feels like it will be worthwhile, it suddenly gives meaning to the hard work that you put in, and helps you persevere until you achieve what you have set out to do.
+If you are not overly gifted or talented at something, it is not the end of the world.
+What is important is knowing what you need to do to get better (through learning, coaching, deliberate practice, and feedback), and then putting in the hard yards in whatever it is that interests you.
+If the long-term goal inspires you and feels like it will be worthwhile, it suddenly gives meaning to the hard work that you put in and helps you persevere until you achieve what you have set out to do.

 I used to want to get as far as possible in life with as little as work as possible.
 This book has shown me that putting in the hard work and becoming grittier will help me much more than always trying to take the easy route.
 It also suggests that making small changes if you are sick and tired of something is much better for long-term success than always trying to reinvent yourself.

 Read it if: You are striving to succeed and want to learn how to identify your passion, increase your ability to persevere, and learn more about how to become grittier in pursuit of your long-term goals.